 Impact of the new regulations

-There will be a heightened need to cooperate between Owners and Charterers to strike a balance between Owners’ interests in adjusting to the CII regime and Charterers’ interests in the vessel’s employment and their obligations towards third parties.
+There will be a heightened need to cooperate between owners and charterers to strike a balance between the owners’ interests in adjusting to the CII regime and charterers’ interests in the vessel’s employment and their obligations towards third parties.

 Impact on existing charters

-In relation to the EEXI framework, Owners and Charterers should begin negotiating their existing charters as early as possible in order to address the various challenges.
-If Owners intend to conform by modifying the ship, the costs of modification will most likely be for Owners’ account.
-Owners may however wish to seek an agreement from Charterers that Charterers contribute not only with their expertise but also by covering the direct costs of modification or by accepting increased hire.
+In relation to the EEXI framework, owners and charterers should begin negotiating their existing charters as early as possible in order to address the various challenges.
+If Owners intend to conform by modifying the ship, the costs of modification will most likely be for owners’ account. owners may however wish to seek an agreement from charterers that charterers contribute not only with their expertise but also by covering the direct costs of modification or by accepting increased hire.
 The parties will also need to discuss when and how the ship should deviate to dry dock for the modification.
 If owners intend to limit the engine power, they may wish to amend the vessel description and/or the speed and consumption warranties.

 What to take into account when drafting new time charters

 - Utmost despatch: Most charters require the ship to proceed using “utmost despatch” or similar.
-Because Owners may be required to slow steam or sail longer routes in order to meet the CII targets, Owners should have the right to proceed with the most fuel-efficient route.
-Charterers should also ensure that, by doing so, Owners are not in breach of their utmost despatch obligation nor their obligation to meet Charterers’ orders.
+Because owners may be required to slow steam or sail longer routes in order to meet the CII targets, owners should have the right to proceed with the most fuel-efficient route.
+The charter should also ensure that, by doing so, owners are not in breach of their utmost despatch obligation nor their obligation to meet charterers’ orders.